PatrickOHara/pctsp/docs/installation.md

 # Installation

 We recommend using the provided docker images for quick and easy use of our code.
+The docker images also come with the TSPLIB dataset installed and ready to use.
+If you require access to the London air quality dataset, please get in touch.

 However, if you require a local installation, you have been warned it is not always straight forward.

 ## Docker